foxglove/studio/packages/studio-base/src/panels/NodePlayground/index.help.md

-Write nodes that manipulate, reduce, and filter existing messages on topics and output them to new topics for other Studio panels.
+Write code to manipulate, aggregate, and filter existing messages on topics and output them to new topics for other Studio panels to visualize.

 _Node Playground_ scripts are written in [TypeScript](https://www.typescriptlang.org/).

 When you create a new node, you’ll be presented with some boilerplate to get started.
-Every node must declare 3 exports:
+Every node must declare 3 [exports](https://www.typescriptlang.org/docs/handbook/modules.html#export):

-- `inputs` – An array of topic names
+- `inputs: string[]` – An array of topic names
-- `output` – Topic for your node's output messages
+- `output: string` – Topic for your node's output messages
-- `node` – Function that takes your `inputs` and publishes new messages on your `output`
+- `node: (event: MessageEvent, variables: {}) => unknown` – Function that takes your `inputs` and publishes new messages on your `output`

 Check out the _templates_ within the editor for sample nodes.

-To debug your code, call `log(someValue, anotherValue)` to print non-function values to the Logs section at the bottom of the editor panel.
+To debug your code, call `log(someValue, anotherValue)` to print values to the Logs section at the bottom of the editor panel.

 You can write more complex nodes that output custom datatypes or listen to multiple input topics.
 You can even reference [variables](https://foxglove.dev/docs/app-concepts/variables) or import the utility functions listed in the sidebar's "Utilities" tab.